Nemours Children's Hospital, Florida: Awards

-In 2013 the hospital attained a LEED Gold certification due to the advanced environmental design.
+In 2013, the hospital attained a LEED Gold certification due to its advanced environmental design.
 The hospital was the first in Florida to obtain the status, and the third children's hospital in the U.S. to be LEED Gold certified.

 In 2013, the hospital was listed as one of the "Most Wired" hospitals in the U.S. by the Hospitals and Health Networks magazine.

-In 2015 the hospital was ranked on the list of "The 50 Most Amazing Children’s Hospitals in the World" by Healthcare Administration DP.
+In 2015, the hospital was ranked on the list of "The 50 Most Amazing Children’s Hospitals in the World" by Healthcare Administration DP.

-In 2019 the hospital was one of three children's hospitals in Florida to earn "Top Children's Hospital" status from The Leapfrog Group, and has earned the recognition for multiple years.
+In 2019, the hospital was one of three children's hospitals in Florida to earn "Top Children's Hospital" status from The Leapfrog Group, and has earned the recognition for multiple years.

+In 2024, the hospital earned U.S. News and World Report rankings in Diabetes & Endocrinology and Orthopedics.

+Also that year, the Emergency Department received the 2024–2027 Lantern Award from the Emergency Nurses Association for the third time.